How To Put Together A Stylish Bar Cart

-Whether you’re hosting a soiree or mixing yourself a virtual-happy-hour cocktail, a well-stocked drink station makes for a more relaxed holiday season.
-Here’s how to curate a bar cart that puts the fun in functional.
+Whether you’re hosting a soiree or mixing yourself your favourite cocktail to sip on while watching a movie, a well-stocked drink station makes for a more relaxed holiday season.
+Adding a drink station to your living room or curating a mixed drinks tray for your small space is a great way to add some cheer to your life—and to your decor.
+(Yes, they can double as decor, too!)

+Here’s how to style a bar cart that puts the fun in functional.

 1. Show off your local spirit

-You don’t have to go far to stock up on top-shelf bottles, syrups and bitters.
+You don’t have to go far to stock up on top-shelf liquor bottles, syrups and bitters.
 From unique flavours to splashy labels designed by indie artists, homegrown craft distilleries are overflowing with refreshing options.
+The secret to bar cart styling is to use pretty bottles as a focal point.

 2. Get the prettiest accessories for the job

-Barware essentials like shaker sets, cloth napkins and coasters double as decor.
-Let your personality shine by pairing bold patterns with unexpected textures.
+Barware essentials like ice buckets, cocktail shaker sets, cocktail napkins and coasters double as decor.
+Let your personality shine by pairing bold patterns with unexpected textures in your bar tools.

 3. Grow your own ingredients